 What Are Your Options?

-On retail are many styles and designs – each with unique features that make it stand out from the other.
+On retail, there are many styles and designs – each with unique features that make it stand out from the other.
 There are complimentary ventilation fan models that arrive with heat lamps or other light fixtures.

 Among other sophisticated models are Bluetooth capability, speakers, and wireless music streaming through a smartphone, media system, or tablet.